jamalhaija/stackd/README.md

 ### Middleware : Class Names
 Class names can be provided as middleware components instead of objects.

-The only difference is that instantiation of the object will take place just in time for it to be invoked, instead of during the initialization of the middleware stack.

-Once the object is instantiated, then it will be handled in exactly the same way as a middleware object would (as described in the above section).
+The class will be instantiated as soon as it is added to the stack, then it will be handled in exactly the same way as a middleware object would (as described in the above section).

-When adding class names, you must ensure to use the `::class` notation:
+When adding class names, you must ensure to use the `::class` notation as the class is instantiated directly off the string name:

 ```php
 $onion = new Stackd(new Request, new Response);